hackclub/hackclub/workshops/dungeon_crawler_workshop/README.md

 # Create a Dungeon Crawler Overworld!

-In this workshop, we will be creating a dialogue tree system with C#.
+In this workshop, we will be creating a dungeon crawler overworld with Python and the turtle library!

 <img src="https://cloud-3oy6wuv14.vercel.app/0screenshot__1430_.png" width="900" alt="Dungeon Crawler Example">